Robstown in Nueces County, Texas — The American South (West South Central)

 Location.
+27° 47.373′ N, 97° 39.821′ W. Marker is in Robstown, Texas, in Nueces County.
+Marker is at the intersection of East Main Avenue and North 5th Street, on the right when traveling west on East Main Avenue.
 Touch for map.
 Marker is at or near this postal address: 425 E Main Ave, Robstown TX 78380, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
 Robstown Record (within shouting distance of this marker); Sie Sind Willkommen (approx. 4.3 miles away); Old Saint Anthony's Catholic Church (approx. 4.3 miles away); Violet, Texas (approx. 4.3 miles away); Meansville and Kaleta (approx. 12.1 miles away); White Point / Rosita (approx. 12.1 miles away); Early Odem Area Schools (approx. 12.1 miles away); San Patricio de Hibernia (approx. 13.1 miles away).

 Also see . . .

 1. George H. Paul.
 Paul worked out a deal with Robert Driscoll to sell part of the Driscoll Ranch.
 To promote land sales Paul established the town of Robstown.
 From Washington, Iowa, his hometown, he brought a contractor and carpenters, who constructed the first commercial building in town, a general store that also (Submitted on June 1, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)